Essential Maintenance Metrics Every Planner Needs to Know

 Look at equipment downtime reports for the past twelve months.
 If parts were not available or maintenance personnel were shifted to higher priority jobs, downtime can seem high for some equipment because it took a long time to fix.
 Filter out such equipment from your list.

-Below we have an Equipment Downtime report from FastMaint CMMS.
+Below we have an Equipment Downtime Report from FastMaint CMMS.
 In addition to the equipment downtime summary, it also contains work order and log details for each machine/ equipment.
 This single report thus allows you to locate problem equipment and drill in deeper by individual work orders and equipment log events to see the causes of high downtime.

 Fig 2.
 Equipment downtime report from FastMaint CMMS showing downtime by equipment